Ericthestein/CryptoProphet/README.md

 ## Building With Docker

-To build a Docker image of CryptoProphet, run `docker build --progress=plain -t crypto_prophet .`
+To build a Docker image of CryptoProphet, run `docker build --progress=plain -t crypto_prophet .` after cloning this repository and `cd`ing into the directory.
+Alternatively, you could pull the Docker image by running `docker pull ericthestein/crypto_prophet`

 ## Running With Docker